TATI Online Art Therapy

 - are looking to explore and work through non-urgent emotional concerns through arts-making

-- have access to stable internet with webcam and microphone, and private space for art therapy sessions
+- have access to stable internet with webcam and microphone, and private space for sessions

 We recognize that many emotional challenges may stem from experiences of violence, trauma, or systemic oppression and marginalization.
 Due to the short-term format of the art therapy sessions we offer, student art therapists would not be able to support individuals in unpacking or delving into the histories of trauma, but can support individuals in dealing with the effects of these experiences in the here and now.